DTJF/fbdoc/src/doc/Introduction.md

 cannot get compiled by a C compiler.
 Instead it just contains all information the lexical scanner of the back-end needs to build the documentation output.
-Therefor fb-doc itself doesn't parse the complete FreeBasic source code.
+Therefor fb-doc itself doesn't parse the complete FreeBASIC source code.
 Instead it also acts as a lexical scanner to extract just the necessary information.

 \note That's why fb-doc shouldn't be executed on buggy source (be